joaquinlpereyra/blog/content/about/index.md

 description: "About page"
 ---

 👋 Hey!
 I'm **Joaquín Pereyra**.
 I've been working with computers and writing about it for the better part of my life now.
-I'm around 30 years old and right now I live in [Uruguay]()
+I'm around 30 years old and right now I live in Uruguay.

 I've worked in the **information security** space since 2016, when I got my first job working on [Faraday](https://github.com/infobyte/faraday).
 I've since worked at [Mercado Libre](https://www.nasdaq.com/es/market-activity/stocks/meli), [Wildlife Studios](https://wildlifestudios.com/) and [IOV Labs](https://www.iovlabs.org/).